 Want to know how optimized your website is for SEO?
 Check out these for help:

 24. Anatomy of a Perfectly Optimized Web Page – Unsure of how to make an SEO optimized page?
 Or not sure if your page is optimized?
 Print out this graphic and hang it in your office.

 25. Webmaster Guidelines – Take a while to read these guidelines and make sure your site is in compliance with Google.
 Don’t forget to check out the Link Schemes document, which has recently been updated.
-For a background on the update, check out this article.

 26. Marketing Grader – HubSpot’s popular free tool gives you an overview of your marketing efforts, including an SEO analysis.

 Tips and Tricks